ChrstphrHll/npc_gen/students/Ysaac Aelrue.md

 ---
 # Ysaac Aelrue
 ### Description
-- Halfling Fighter from Principality of the Palus Peoples
+- Halfling Fighter from Kordinia
 - 1st year Exploration student in Treskal
 - shoulder length wavy brunette hair that's plain, Brown eyes, and Light skin
 - Is Respectful and Superstitious, and has Contentment as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes